 An AP may set the 20 TU Probe Responses Active subfield to 1 in a Reduced Neighbor Report, or Neighbor Report element it transmits if all 6 GHz APs of the same ESS that operate in the corresponding channel and that might be detected by a STA receiving this frame are transmitting unsolicited Probe Response frames every 20 TUs (see 26.17.2.3.3 (AP behavior for fast passive scanning)).

 TGax Editor: Insert a paragraph below as follows (#CID 20017, 20022):

+An AP that transmits a Neighbor Report element containing an HE Operation subelement shall include the 6 GHz Operation Information field in the HE Operation subelement if the reported AP operates in the 6 GHz band; otherwise the HE Operation subelement shall not include the 6 GHz Operation Information field. (#20017, 20022)